-If a student's scholastic performance is affected by financial hardship, changes in work schedule, or other leave.
+If a student's scholastic performance is affected by financial hardship, changes in work schedule, or other similar circumstances, he or she may seek a leave.
 The personal statement must include a plan to being oneself to financial security or to resolve the other personal hardship to be able to successfully return to one's studies.